harkerbyte/nxtgen-ip/README.md

 ## Features
 * Menu
 * Developer's contact
-* A text document to record the collected data
+* A text document that stores data from the previous session